UCLNatSci/2022/NSCI0011/python_methods/html/_sources/programming/exercises.md

 x = [[1, 2], [3, 4], [5, 6, 7]]
 ```

 1\.
-What is type and value of each of the following expressions?
+What is the type and value of each of the following expressions?

 a. `x[2]`
 b. `x[0][1]`

-Lsts are mutable, which can have some rather surprising consequences.
+Lists are mutable, which can have some rather surprising consequences when they are nested inside each other.

 2\.
 What is the value of `x` and `y` after executing the following code?
 Explain why.